 These rights will be exercisable subject to limitations as provided for in the Data Protection Legislation.
+In certain circumstances it may not be feasible for the Company to discharge these rights, for example because of the structure of the Company or the manner in which the Shareholders holds Shares in a Fund.
 Investors may make a request to the Company to exercise these rights by contacting privacy@lacapm.com.

 Please note that personal data may be retained by the Company for the duration of an investor's investment and afterwards in accordance with the Company's legal and regulatory obligations, including but not limited to the Company's record retention policy.
-The Company will not retain investors' personal data for any longer than is necessary to comply with the purposes set out above.

 The Company is a data controller within the meaning of the Data Protection Legislation and undertakes to hold any personal information provided by investors in confidence and in accordance with the Data Protection Legislation.
-For queries, requests or comments in respect of this notice or the way in which the

-Company uses investors' personal data, please contact privacy@lacapm.com.
+For queries, requests or comments in respect of this notice or the way in which the Company uses investors' personal data, please contact privacy@lacapm.com.
 Investors have the right to lodge a complaint with the Office of the Data Protection Commissioner if they are dissatisfied with the manner in which their personal data is used by the Company.